emjohn612/neighborhood-map/README.md

-# Neighborhood Map
+## Neighborhood Map

-  Single page web app that show my cities favorite locations Incorporates the Google Maps API along with Foursquare's venue and photo API On marker click, opens up an info-window that displays the address, photo of the location and link to the location's page on Foursquare
+  Single page web app that shows my cities favorite locations.
+  Incorporates the Google Maps API along with Foursquare's venue and photo API.
+  On marker click, opens up an info-window that displays the address, photo of the location and link to the location's page on Foursquare.

 ### What is needed

-  any web-browser
+  Any web-browser

 ### Installing

-  download zip file or clone contents of the neighborhood-map repository from GitHub
+  Download zip file or clone contents of the neighborhood-map repository from GitHub

 ## Running